thaiphu05/thaiphu05/README.md

 🚀 Hello there!
 I'm Trinh Phu Thai, a second-year Computer Engineering student at Hanoi University of Science and Technology.
 I'm passionate about:
-- 🌐 **Networking:** Exploring network architectures and secure communication protocols.
+- 🌐 **Networking and 5G:** Exploring network architectures and secure communication in 5G.
-- 🧠 **Human Brain Signals:** Fascinated by brain-computer interfaces and neural signals processing.
 - 🤖 **AI Applications:** Bridging AI solutions in both Network and Brain Signal research.

 💡 I thrive on exploring cutting-edge technologies and turning ideas into meaningful projects.